aturner-epcc/a2v12-post/training/virtual/index.md

 ## Upcoming Sessions

- Chrome or Firefox are recommended for connecting to BlackBoard Collaborate but most other modern browsers will work to attend a session - please see our BlackBoard Collaborate page for more information and advice on testing your connection prior to the tutorial.
+> Chrome or Firefox are recommended for connecting to BlackBoard Collaborate but most other modern browsers will work to attend a session - please see our BlackBoard Collaborate page for more information and advice on testing your connection prior to the tutorial.
- There are also apps available for BlackBoard Collaborate but these have reduced functionality and we recommend using the browser where this is an option.
+>

-BlackBoard provide lots of help and documentation if you have any questions or issues.
+> There are also apps available for BlackBoard Collaborate but these have reduced functionality and we recommend using the browser where this is an option.

 | Title 	| Description |	Type |	Associated files |	Date |